Bravo27/Lightstreamer-example-OverrideMetadataProxy-adapter-java/README.md

 ## Compile

-To compile the Java class and obtain the .class to use in the adapter deploy, form the home of the project launch:
+To compile the Java class OverrideMetadataProxy and obtain the .class to use in the adapter deploy, from the home of the project launch:

-javac -nowarn -g -classpath lib/ls-proxy-adapters.jar;lib/ls-adapter-interface.jar src/com/lightstreamer/adapters/OverrideMetadataProxy.java
+`javac -nowarn -g -classpath lib/ls-proxy-adapters.jar;lib/ls-adapter-interface.jar src/com/lightstreamer/adapters/OverrideMetadataProxy.java`

 You can use java 6, 7 or 8 but it would be better to use the same version of the jvm running the server.